-In the last two weeks, we’ve received a few emails from people concerned that their new Crested Gecko doesn’t like being petted.
+In the last two weeks, we’ve received a few emails from people concerned that their new Crested Gecko doesn’t like to be held or being petted.
 This is a fairly common problem, and it can be very frustrating for a new owner who doesn’t know how to deal with it.

 Do Crested Geckos like to be pet and stroked?